-THE BEGINNING defines what used to be - the status quo that your research question disrupt Set the stage for your audience.
-Consider beginning with the prompt: Once upon a time S
+THE BEGINNING defines what used to be - the status quo that your research question disrupts.
+Set the stage for your audience.
+Begin with a prompt like: "At one time..." or "Currently..."

 RESEARCH QUESTION: In story, this is the inciting incident, or the event that lifts us away from the status quo.
 Remember - this is where you begin to include WHY you or your team care.
-Consider beginning with the prompt: We wondered if/we hoped that/we were curious about TWISTS/TURNS/UNEXPECTED FINDINGS.
+Consider beginning with the prompt: We wondered if/we hoped that/we were curious about...

+TWISTS/TURNS/UNEXPECTED FINDINGS.
 Nothing about your work was easy.
 Consider WHY your audience cares about this issue.
 Let their interests help you determine what to include and exclude.
 Not everything is interesting - find the most surprising element that led you forward or backward in this work.
-Consider using any of these prompts: We were surprised to find that/we didn't expect/we were frustrated when CLIMAX.
+Consider using any of these prompts: We were surprised to find that/we didn't expect/we were frustrated when...

+CLIMAX.
 All of the twists, turns and unexpected findings led you to one significant moment.
 You either succeeded or failed in answering your research question.
 Don't be afraid to describe that moment in vivid detail.
-You can edit later - but for now, describe the moment of success of failure evocatively.
-Consider using the prompt: After all of this, we suddenly realized You either succeeded or failed in answering your research question.
-Don't be afraid to describe that moment in vivid detail.
-You can edit later - but for now, describe the moment of success o You either succeeded or failed in answering your research question.
-Don't be afraid to describe that moment in vivid detail.
-You can edit later - but for now, describe the moment of success o
+You can edit later - but for now, describe the moment of success or failure evocatively.
+Consider using the prompt: After all of this, we suddenly realized...

+ENDING.
+Remember the beginning and the climax.
+The world changed as a result of this journey.
+The change meant something to you and your team.
+You either found what you were looking for - or you didn't and are now challenged to find a new research question.
+The ending matters.
+Make it clear, interesting and evocative.
+Consider using these prompts: What we hope/Now we believe/We have an opportunity now to...